mhasanmeet/SQL-Basic/002-about-sql/001-about-sql.md

 * SQL can retrieve data, insert, Update, Delete, Create Data to Database, also can create new Database, create table and delete table in Database and many more

 Though SQL major commands like `SELECT`, `UPDATE`, `DELETE`, `INSERT`, `WHERE` is same in all Relational Database system like in MySQL, Oracle, Postgres but almost all have their own different commands and extensions.

+## Case Sensitivity
+SQL like MySQL, is case-insensitive.
+BOOKS and books is the same thing in MySQL.

 ## SQL Command Types
 SQL have 4 types of command or language, together they build SQL.
 They're